networkit/networkit/Doc/www/get_started.rst

 Test
 ~~~~

 You actually do not need to build and run our unit tests.
-However if you experience any issues with NetworKit, you might want to check, if NetworKit runs properly.
+However, if you experience any issues with NetworKit, you might want to check, if NetworKit runs properly.
 Please refer to the :ref:`devGuide-unitTests` section in our :ref:`devGuide`.

 |separator|